zhenv10/ecsworkshop/content/windows_workloads/04-code-review/cdk.md

 The custom method `migrate` creates the database schema and a single row of data for the sample application.
 It is part of the sample application in this tutorial.

-To view the app, open a browser and go to the Load Balancer URL `ECSST-Farga-xxxxxxxxxx.yyyyy.elb.amazonaws.com` (the URL is clickable in the Cloud9 interface):
+To view the app, open a browser and go to the Load Balancer URL `ECSWi-demoa-xxxxxxxxxx.yyyyy.elb.amazonaws.com` (the URL is clickable in the Cloud9 interface):
 ![Secrets Todo](/images/secrets-todo.png)

-This is a fully functional todo app.
-Try creating, editing, and deleting todo items.
-Using the information output from deploy along with the secrets stored in Secrets Manager, connect to the Postgres Database using a database client or the `psql` command line tool to browse the database.
+Similar to the secrets section of this workshop, this Todo application is fully functional.
+Feel free to experiment with it by creating, editing, and deleting tasks.
+You can also connect to the MySQL Database using a database client or the `mysql` command line tool to browse the database.

 As an added benefit of using RDS Aurora Postgres Serverless, you can also use the query editor in the AWS Management Console - find more information **[here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/query-editor.html)**.
 All you need is the secret ARN created during stack creation.
 Fetch this value at the Cloud9 terminal and copy/paste into the query editor dialog box.
 Use the database name `tododb` as the target database to connect.